phfaist/phfqitltx/phffullpagefigure/README.md

 # Documentation

-Run 'make sty' to generate the style file and 'make pdf' to generate the package documentation.
+Run `make sty` to generate the style file, `make pdf` to generate the package documentation, and `make install` to install the package in your local texmf tree.
 Run 'make' or 'make help' for more info.

 # Author and License